yiping-zhang/Simple-TO-DO-List/README.md

 A simple TO DO list application that allows users to see their TODO list, add items to it, and delete items from it.

+As of Nov 2024, to-do list is persisted in memory.
+No database is used.

 ## Backend

 | Framework    | Language |